st-user/zerodep-web-push-java/README.md

   The latest versions are recommended.

-These components and their dependencies are optional, so you can also implement such functionality by yourself by using classes in `com.zerodeplibs.webpush.httpclient` package.
+These components and their dependencies are optional, so you can also make such functionality by yourself by using classes in `com.zerodeplibs.webpush.httpclient` package.

 </details>